eth-library/biodex--mobile-app/frontend/README.md

 > The previous steps are to make the mobile app run on your device or emulator.
 To connect it to the REST API, following steps are needed.

+- Run the backend application locally.
+Check the README.md in /backend
 - Android doesn't allow http connections.
 For this reasons, ngrok can be used for tunnelling your localhost through a https connection. https://ngrok.com/
 - After having installed ngrok, run `./ngrok http 8000` from your terminal
 - Copy the forwarding https url which displays in your terminal and update the devRoot in /frontend/constants/index.js